 If you dread the interview process, you are definitely not alone.
 Being judged during a limited window of time for a job that could change your life is a stressful event.
 Even interviewers (like me) find it difficult, since a wrong decision can effect everyone.

-Here are some job search resource center posts to help you hopefully lower the stress level for yourself.
-And help your interviewer find the match they are looking for.
-While not every job is right for you, it’s such a wonderful feeling when both of you feel that “aha!” moment.
+Here are some job search resource center posts to help you lower the stress level for yourself.
+And, as a result, help your interviewer find the match they’re looking for.
+While not every job is right for you, it’s a wonderful feeling when both of you feel that “aha!” moment.

 BEFORE YOUR INTERVIEW…